 Try it for yourself, or hit the link above!

-Obviously that is a lot of videos for you to sift through.
+That is a lot of videos for you to sift through.
 And I don’t expect you to watch every single one of these genealogy videos.

-But it does show you that there many thousands of videos hosted on YouTube that can help you!
+But it does show you that there are many thousands of videos hosted on YouTube that can help you!

 But who presents these videos?